Grunet/cloud-native-honeypot/packages/aws-cloudformation/MAINTENANCE.md

 On a monthly basis, I will check to see if any area is not hitting its target and attempt to rectify that

+#### pip (in .devcontainer/Dockerfile)

+The first step is to check if there is a new release available.
+This can be done as follows

+1. Run `apt-cache policy python3-pip`
+    - If the version is the same, nothing more needs to be done
+    - If there are, continue
+2. Update the version in `.devcontainer/Dockerfile`

+From there, update the changelog, and (potentially) bump the version and run the release workflow to publish the changes.

 #### cfn-lint

 The first step is to check if there is a new release available.
 This can be done as follows